-Leveraging Faraday's predictive models, we can help optimize your current Google Ads spend, by providing ranked locations alongside, bid modifications.
-Drafts & Experiments will allow you to dip your toe in the water before diving into, and committing to using Faraday bid modifiers.
-Learn more about our bid modifiers here
+Leveraging Faraday's predictive models, we can help optimize your current Google Ads spend by providing ranked locations alongside bid modifications.
+Drafts & experiments will allow you to dip your toe in the water before diving into, and committing to, using Faraday bid modifiers.
+Learn more about our bid modifiers here.

 What are drafts & experiments, and why use them?

 Google's drafts & experiments allow you to test out campaign changes and compare them against your existing campaigns without the commitment and fear of not knowing how the changes will impact performance.
 This also allows you to test without possibly having two campaigns competing with each other if you were to just create a new campaign.
-Lastly, experiments will share the existing budget of the campaign it is competing with, so no additional dollars will need to be allocated from your budget, but make sure you set the amount to be comparable to the original campaign to allow for a true test.
+Lastly, experiments will share the existing budget of the campaign it is competing with, so no additional dollars will need to be allocated from your budget.
+That being said, make sure you set the amount to be comparable to the original campaign to allow for a true test.

 How do I set up drafts & experiments?